-Cancer drug may also work for sclerodermaSeptember 22nd, 2011 in Medications /
+Cancer drug may also work for sclerodermaSeptember 22, 2011 in Medicine & Health / Medications

 A drug used to treat cancer may also be effective in diseases that cause scarring of the internal organs or skin, such as pulmonary fibrosis or scleroderma.